 Some of your commercial buildings will be more energy efficient than others – this may not come down to a matter of design but because of factors such as location, occupancy, weather.
-Building benchmarking and normalized reporting will help in this regard but it’s important to be aware of these variables.
+Building benchmarking and normalised reporting will help in this regard but it’s important to be aware of these variables.

 So setting building-specific and group-wide policies and objectives will ensure everyone is aware of what needs to be achieved for each building.
-Then managers, once armed with accurate building benchmark reports with normalized data, can then compare that data to the overall building and group policies and objectives to understand individual building or group-wide performance.
+Then managers, once armed with accurate building benchmark reports with normalised data, can then compare that data to the overall building and group policies and objectives to understand individual building or group-wide performance.